 There is no authoritative answer key for the year game, so we will rely on our collective wisdom to decide when we’re done.
 We’ve had some lively discussions the last few years.
 I’m looking forward to this year’s fun!

-As players report their game results below, I will keep a running tally of confirmed results (numbers found by two or more players).
+As players report their game results below, I will keep a running tally of confirmed results (numbers reported found by two or more players).
 Today is Kitten’s birthday, however, so I won’t spend much time at my computer.
-Also, I’ll be traveling a lot this month, so this tally will lag a few days behind the results posted in the comments.
+Also, I may be traveling a lot this month, so this tally will probably lag a few days behind the results posted in the comments.